 Knowing how to measure shoulder width ensures that you’ll get better-fitting clothing.
-Whether a blazer, dress shirt, or jacket, your shoulder width plays a significant role in the fitment of your clothes.
+Whether a blazer, dress shirt, or jacket, your shoulder width plays a significant role in finding better fitting clothes.

 The best part is that measuring your shoulder width is quick and easy.
 In fact, we’re going to walk you through the process step-by-step.
-By the end, you will be equipped to take an accurate measurement of your shoulder width.
+We have separate guides for how to measure sleeve length.
+By the end, you will be equipped to take an accurate number of your shoulder width.

 When taking measurements for clothing, it’s almost always better to have a helping hand.
 This is especially true with shoulder width.
 While it’s possible to measure your shoulders from the front, your measurement will be more accurate when it’s taken from the back.

 As such, you’ll likely need some help to complete this process.
 When you’re ready to proceed, follow Step 1 to get started.